basisproject/paper/src/06-housing.md

 ## Transparency

-Like other regionally-operated companies, costs of housing would be transparent and accounted through the Conductor system, allowing members to see the overall costs and to see exactly how their rent prices are derived.
+Like other regionally-owned companies, costs of housing would be transparent and accounted through the Conductor system, allowing members to see the overall costs and to see exactly how their rent prices are derived.

 ## Home purchasing